 - Remove the cookies (if any edges are going wayward, working quickly, press the edges inwards with a metal spatula) and allow them to cool on the sheet pan 5 minutes before removing them to a cooling rack to finish cooling completely.
 Cool completely before dipping in chocolate (optional step).

-- Optionally Dip in Chocolate: Coarsely chop the chocolate bar into evenly sized pieces and place in a microwave-safe bowl (see note 6).
+- Optionally dip in chocolate: Coarsely chop the chocolate bar into evenly sized pieces and place in a microwave-safe bowl (see note 5).
 Microwave in bursts of 20 seconds, stirring between each burst for 15 seconds, until the chocolate is melted and smooth.
-Dip one half of each cookie into the melted chocolate, scrape the bottom of the cookie on the bowl of the melted chocolate, then transfer it to a sheet of parchment paper.
+Dip half of each cookie into the melted chocolate, scrape the bottom of the cookie on the bowl, then transfer the cookie to a sheet of parchment paper.
 Allow chocolate to set at room temperature.

 Video